History of the Perthshire Patons

 Angela M. Kirk

 Angela was born in Toronto and was raised by her grandparents Annie and Charles.
-She married someone by the surname of Wiebe, and has three children.
+She married, and has three children.
 She currently lives in Salt Spring Island in British Columbia, Canada.

 b: 19??